 bootstrap.ldif.
 The complete file may look like this:

 The next step is to create the

 Dockerfile for building the custom Docker image.
 The most important action is to copy the bootstrap file to the correct path.
 The Docker file below can be used to build the LDAP custom docker image, including the bootstrap file which will be used during the

 FROM osixia/openldapLABEL maintainer="email@example.com"ENV LDAP_ORGANISATION="Al-waleed Test Org" \ LDAP_DOMAIN="shihadeh.intern"COPY bootstrap.ldif /container/service/slapd/assets/config/bootstrap/ldif/50-bootstrap.ldif

 The last step is to deploy the LDAP server and test if the users have been created.
 We can achieve this simply by deploying the below

 docker-compose up -d.

 After deploying the services, the LDAP server will be available on the following URL:

 LDAP docker image.
-Here you can find the full implementation proposed by this post.
+Here you can find the full implementation.